Maximum Likelihood Estimation (MLE)

 Rearranging, \[ \sqrt{n}(\hat\theta-\theta_0) = - \left[\frac{1}{n}H_n(\tilde\theta)\right]^{-1} \left[\frac{1}{\sqrt{n}}s_n(\theta_0)\right]. \]

-This isolates the two key objects: the score and the Hessian
+This isolates the two key objects: the score and the Hessian.

 Asymptotic Normality: Step 2

-Because \[ s_n(\theta_0)=\sum_{i=1}^n s_i(\theta_0), \] and \[ \mathbb{E}[s_i(\theta_0)]=0, \] the CLT gives \[ \frac{1}{\sqrt{n}}s_n(\theta_0) \xrightarrow{d} \mathcal{N}(0,\mathcal{I}(\theta_0)). \]
+The score is a sum of i.i.d. terms, \[ s_n(\theta_0)=\sum_{i=1}^n s_i(\theta_0), \qquad \mathbb{E}[s_i(\theta_0)]=0, \] so the CLT gives \[ \frac{1}{\sqrt{n}}s_n(\theta_0) \xrightarrow{d} \mathcal{N}(0,\mathcal{I}(\theta_0)). \]

-Since \(\hat\theta\xrightarrow{p}\theta_0\), we also have \(\tilde\theta\xrightarrow{p}\theta_0\), and by LLN \[ -\frac{1}{n}H_n(\tilde\theta)\xrightarrow{p} \mathcal{I}(\theta_0). \]
+Since \(\hat\theta\xrightarrow{p}\theta_0\), also \(\tilde\theta\xrightarrow{p}\theta_0\), and by the LLN (with the information equality) \[ -\frac{1}{n}H_n(\tilde\theta)\xrightarrow{p} \mathcal{I}(\theta_0). \]

 Asymptotic Normality: Final Result